Acceptable Use Policy

 All aspects of Policy 4.5.6, Anti-Bullying Policy for Students, including those associated with cyber-bullying, apply to this Acceptable Use of Technology Policy.
 Cyber-bullying includes, among other things, knowingly impersonating another person when communicating online.
 Any violations of the Anti-Bullying Policy will result in disciplinary consequences as outlined in that Policy.

-As part of standard instructional practice, the Sudbury Public Schools uses a wide range of online (“Web 2.0”) resources hosted by third parties, including Google Apps for Education, a web-based suite of programs provided by Google that is our core online application and work environment.
-These applications, detailed below, are different from the consumer versions of Google’s products in that the district retains control over any student data.
+As part of standard instructional practice, the Sudbury Public Schools uses a wide range of online resources hosted by third parties.
+One of our core online tools is G Suite for Education, a web-based suite of programs provided to schools for free by Google.
+These applications are different from the consumer versions of Google’s products in that the district retains control over any student data and complies with our student data privacy guidelines.

 SPS Student Google Account Setup

-- Since the 2014-15 school year, online accounts for SPS students have been created using a local code that does not include identifying information such as an entire student name.
-The domain for student accounts is also different than the one used by faculty and staff, and only SPS students and staff can access the sudburystudents.org domain and receive messages from it.
+Since the 2014-15 school year, online accounts for SPS students have been created using a local code that does not include identifying information such as an entire student name.
+The domain for student accounts, sudburystudents.org, is also different from the one used by faculty and staff, and only SPS students and staff can access the sudburystudents.org domain and receive messages from it.

 The district also uses many other online tools, resources, and learning management systems, many of which are listed in the Online Resources section of the Student Portal, sudburystudents.org.